ExchangeBC/Our-Project-Docs/discussion/lab.md

 1. Single view for all states if not communicated clearly would lead higher expectations for things in research or discovery.

+*Note:*
+In both solutions presented above, BCDevExchange would be considered a 'project' among other projects.
+It would have a link to a lab version of BCDevExchange (currently located at lab.bcdevexchange.org).